 - Management: treated conservatively if non-displaced.
 A thumb spica cast is usually used.
 Displaced fractures are usually treated surgically.
 Trapezial ridge fractures may require surgical intervention.

 Other carpal bone fractures

-- These are uncommon injuries.
+- These are rare but devastating injuries.
 They can be associated with a carpal fracture.
 Fracture dislocations are twice as common as pure ligamentous dislocations.
 Isolated carpal dislocations are rare.

 - Carpal dislocations can lead to chronic pain and wrist instability.
 They are difficult to diagnose and are often missed.